 the land or easement is connected either physically or through a conservation planning process to the land or easement that would be acquired.

-The appraised value of the land or conservation easement at the time of the grant closing will be considered and applied as the non-Federal cost share.

-costs associated with land acquisition, land management planning, remediation, restoration, and enhancement may be used as non- Federal match if the activities are identified in the plan and expenses are incurred within the period of the grant award, or, for lands described in (A), within the same time limits described therein.
+costs associated with land acquisition, land management planning, remediation, restoration, and enhancement may be used as non- Federal match if the activities are identified in the plan and expenses are incurred within the period of the grant award, or, for lands described in subparagraph (A), within the same time limits described therein.
 These costs may include either cash or in-kind contributions.

+The value of ecosystem services that the acquired land provides including as a buffer for storm surge, habitat for economically valuable species, a blue carbon sink.

 Reservation of funds for National Estuarine Research Reserve sites

-No less than 15 percent of funds made available under this section shall be available for acquisitions benefitting National Estuarine Research Reserves.
+No less than 20 percent of funds made available under this section each fiscal year shall be available for acquisitions benefitting National Estuarine Research Reserves unless no such acquisition is available, in which case funds may be used for acquisitions not benefiting a National Estuarine Research Reserve.

 Limit on administrative costs

 No more than 5 percent of the funds made available to the Secretary under this section shall be used by the Secretary for planning or administration of the program.
-The Secretary shall provide a report to Congress with an account of all expenditures under this section for fiscal year 2009 and triennially thereafter.

 Title and management of acquired property